Discover Minerva Pool in Dharawal National Park

 Also starting from the Victoria Road car park is the easy walking track to the scenic O’Hares Creek Lookout.

 Keen to discover more waterfalls?
-Check out our list of the best waterfalls in and around Sydney for some great ideas.
+Check out our list of the prettiest waterfalls in and close to Sydney for ideas!

 Leave a comment